-ENGL 230 - Workplace Writing (4)
+ENGL 230W - Workplace Writing (4)

 Students explore the social and rhetorical dimensions of professional communication.
 Emphasis is on the rhetorical situation.
 Genres may include business letters, memos, proposals, and/or reports.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: FYW 100 or FYW 100P or completion of College Writing Requirement.